vamsiramakrishnan/jsonlovesyaml/_posts/2019-05-05-enterprise-operations-nightmares-of-inheriting-a-multi-database-eventually-consistent-system.md

 ---
 ### For the impatient

-* Backups from eventually consistent systems are permanently inconsistent and obsolete
+* Backups from eventually consistent systems are **_permanently inconsistent and obsolete or have risk of data loss_**
-* Co-ordinating Backups from distributed systems make it even worse
+* Co-ordinating Backups from distributed and eventually consistent systems make it even worse
-* The worst is when these backups have to be co-ordinated between disparate databases.
+* The worst is when these backups have to be co-ordinated between disparate databases where data is split and stored.

-* Sharing the database between microservices is an anti-pattern but co-ordinating how would one co-ordinate backups across databases
+  > Sharing the database between microservices is an anti-pattern

+  But the ability to co-ordinate consistent backups between multiple independent databases is life-saving in a microservices architecture.
-* Use domain driven design to sensibly isolate and decouple components of business logic that is  mutually exclusive
+* Use domain driven design to sensibly isolate and decouple components of business logic that are mutually exclusive
-* Loosely coupling tightly coupled business entities for the sake of ease of development will make life harder as issues of establishing transactional boundaries and integrity come into play
+* Loosely coupling/ decomoposing tightly coupled parts of a business transaction for the sake of ease of development will make life harder as issues of establishing transactional boundaries and integrity come into play
 * BAC Theorem

   > When one backs up data from multiple disparate databases in a microservices architecture it is impossible to have both consistency and availability
+* Even when I do _compromise availability for maintaining consistency_, for eventually consistent systems, it is important to measure _time to consistency_ and understand that I would have to _loose data or make the system unavailable_ for that time.
+* Need to understand how checkpoints work in each of these database technologies and work with them and would have to build DIY code to make this happen.
 * Oracle's Multi Tenant Architecture with Container Database design allows developers to isolate databases and operate pluggable databases as individual databases with independent schemas, tablespaces, users while executing coordinated backups without compromising transactional integrity
-* For Linear Horizontal Scalability and fault tolerance with ACID Compliance one may deploy oracle sharding.
+* For Linear Horizontal Scalability and fault tolerance with ACID Compliance one may deploy Oracle Sharding.

 ### TL;DR